 Any charged particle inside a plasma attracts other particles with opposite charge and repels those with the same charge, thereby creating a net cloud of opposite charges around itself.
-This cloud shields the particle's own charge from external view; i.e., it causes the particle's Coulomb field to fall off exponentially at large radii, rather than falling off as $1/r^2$.1
+This cloud shields the particle's own charge from external view; i.e., it causes the particle's Coulomb field to fall off exponentially at large radii, rather than falling off as $1/r^2$.

 This Debye shielding of a particle's charge can be demonstrated and quantified as follows: Consider a single fixed test charge Q surrounded by a plasma of protons and electrons.
 Denote the average densities of electrons and protons, as smooth functions of radius r from the test charge, by $n_p(r)$, $n_e(r)$, and let the mean densities of electrons and protons (averaged over a large volume) be \bar{n} .
-(The mean electron and proton densities must be equal because of overall charge neutrality) Then the electrostatic potential $\Phi(r)$ outside the particle satisfies Poisson's equation, which we write in SI units:2
+(The mean electron and proton densities must be equal because of overall charge neutrality, which is enforced by the electrostatic restoring force that we explore in Sec.
+20.3.3.)
+Then the electrostatic potential $\Phi(r)$ outside the particle satisfies Poisson's equation, which we write in SI units:2